-Called to the Bar in British Columbia and Ontario, Michael’s legal practice includes insurance defence, professional liability, surety, personal injury, and class actions.
+Called to the Bar in British Columbia, Alberta, Saskatchewan, Ontario, and Yukon, Michael’s legal practice includes insurance defence, professional liability, surety, personal injury, and class actions.

 “If it matters to you as my client, it matters to me,” he said.
 “I want to learn more about my clients.
 I am curious about day-to-day company strategy.
 The more I learn, the more effective I can be.”

 One of his favourite aspects of practicing litigation law is the strategy it requires.
 “It is ever-evolving,” he said.
 “There are ‘unknown unknowns’ – situations that are so unexpected that they would not be considered.
 This is a challenging yet rewarding aspect of practicing law.”